owenbcoding/pp1-code-institute/README.md

    - Is Featured at the top of the page above the hero image.
    - The nav bar Links to the index page home page and contact page.
  <img width="876" alt="Screenshot 2022-02-26 at 14 53 49" src="https://user-images.githubusercontent.com/43074374/155847600-80467b75-af15-438c-af7d-ea4ab01e2704.png">
+- Hero Image
+  - This is Just a nice image that shows the user what Egypt looks like

 - Gallery
     - This is featured just bellow the hero image displaying images of places that you can visit in Egypt.